Key Clinical Questions

 THE PROCESS OF CLINICAL REASONING

 The process of clinical reasoning (data collection, problem formulation, and the generation of a hypothesis) ideally results in pursuing the most viable hypotheses.
 One of the most important first steps in approaching a patient is to frame the problem either in terms of a diagnosis or syndrome.
 The process of weighing the probability of one disease versus that of other diseases possibly accounting for a patient’s illness leads to the creation of a differential diagnosis.
 This process requires both a pathophysiologic knowledge of the potential causes of a problem and an understanding of the effect of new data on the probability of each potential cause.
-It is important to consider all possible diagnoses but especially ...
+It is important to consider all possible diagnoses ...